scala-native/scala-native/docs/user/sbt.rst

    Results in dynamic library being built based on entry point methods annotated with `@exported`, for details see :ref:`interop`.

+3. **libraryStatic**

+    Results in building static library using the same semantincs as in the libraryDynamic.
+    Exported methods should handle exceptions, as they might not be able to be catched in the program using static library.

 Publishing
 ----------